-[46] The Revised Fee Estimate also includes a charge of \$30 per hour for the time which the affidavit says the principals of Bowman will have to spend in determining whether a record is privileged, or whether, for some other reason, it cannot be disclosed.
-The difficulty with such a charge in this case is that it was not considered necessary when the applicant sought access to a broader range of documents.
+[46] The Revised Fee Estimate also includes a charge of \$30 per hour for the time which the affidavit says the principals of Bowman will have to spend in determining whether a record is privileged, or whether, for some other reason, it cannot be disclosed.42 The difficulty with such a charge in this case is that it was not considered necessary when the applicant sought access to a broader range of documents.
 In the Original Access Request, the applicant sought access to her entire file.
 In the Original Fee Estimate, Bowman did not say that there was any need for the principals of Bowman to review the records.
-There is no explanation provided as to why the response to the Revised Access Request, which involves a subset of those documents included in the Original Access Request, would require "filtering" for issues of privilege or compliance with the legislation, when the original request did not.
+There is no explanation provided as to why the response to the Revised Access Request, which involves a subset of those documents included in the Original Access Request, which involves a subset of those documents of privilege or compliance with the legislation, when the original request did not.